-- Sweet basil planting is simple – it's a favorite variety, and is the traditional basil sold in most grocery stores.
-This variety features medium green leaves with a slightly rounded shape.
+A favorite variety that is the basil sold in most grocery stores.
+This variety features medium-green leaves with a slightly rounded shape.

-- Thai sweet basil features smaller, pointed leaves.
-Growing Thai basil is the same as growing any other variety, but you end up with a bit spicier leaf that keeps its flavor well for use in stir fry.
+Featuring smaller, pointed leaves, Thai basil grows the same as any other variety, but you end up with a bit spicier leaf that keeps its flavor well for use in stir fry.
 The purple flowers are beautiful and edible.

-- Lemon basil and lime basil both have a bright citrus flavor.
-You can use this variety in marinades, sauces, desserts and teas.
+Both have a bright citrus flavor and can be used in a variety of marinades, sauces, desserts and teas.

-- Spicy globe basil is a small, mounding basil.
+This small, mounding basil is the perfect variety for small spaces and containers.
 Although the leaves are smaller than other basil varieties, they are full of basil flavor.
-This is the perfect variety for small spaces and containers.

 Common Questions About Basil

 How long does it take for basil to grow from seed?